 Gene Krane, Texas Historical Foundation Executive Director, shares how she unexpectedly entered the historic preservation field and encourages others to find their own historic interests.

-Blog writer and historic preservationist, Bernie Sanders from El Paso, shares the story of Marcelino Serna from Mexico before the Mexican Revolution to the front line in France during World War I, to having a US Customs and Border Protection Port of Entry named after him.
+Blog writer and historic preservationist, Bernie Sargent from El Paso, shares the story of Marcelino Serna from Mexico before the Mexican Revolution to the front line in France during World War I, to having a US Customs and Border Protection Port of Entry named after him.

 Have you ever wondered what it's like to fail in life?
 Well, Gail Borden, a Texas inventor, didn't have to wonder.
 His life was filled with failure.
 In fact, Borden’s list of misses is fairly long.
 The amphibious boat and the meat biscuit take top honors.
 But there's one thing that separated him from everyone else: his ability to not give up.
 He always pushed forward and never looked back.